 (1) The provider's customary charge to the public.

 (2) A rate that is shown in the appendix to this rule.

-(D) Licensed child care centers, licensed type A homes, certified type B homes, approved or accredited child day camps and child care providers otherwise approved by the border state to provide child care services shall be paid for full-time weekly care, part-time weekly care or hourly care.
+(F) Licensed child care centers, licensed type A homes, certified or licensed type B homes, approved or accredited child day camps and child care providers otherwise approved by the border state to provide child care services shall be paid for full-time weekly care, part-time weekly care or hourly care.
 The total payment for the week shall not exceed the provider's customary charge to the public.

 (1) A week is the seven-day period from twelve a.m.
 Sunday to fifty-nine minutes after eleven p.m.
 Saturday.
 Payment shall be made for the entire week.